yingzhen/RADseq_pipeline/README.md

 # RADseq_pipeline
 I describe here the pipeline I used to process RADseq data from non-model organisms without a reference genome.
-The pipeline starts with fastq files returned from sequencing center and finishes with a list of loci that pass various filters and variants in VCF format.
+The pipeline starts with fastq files returned from sequencing center and finishes with a list of loci that pass various filters and SNP variants in VCF format.

 ## install stacks 1.32
 download stacks from http://catchenlab.life.illinois.edu/stacks/, where also hosts good tutorial and information of the stacks pipeline